dialloi659/snvm-app/README.md

 2. Extract the contents of the zip file into a specific folder of your choice.
 3. Open the SNVM configuration file and add the path to the folder where you extracted Node.js.

-[Insert a screenshot or a video showing how to add the path in the configuration file here]

 Once the configuration is done, SNVM will detect all available Node.js versions in the specified directory.

 ## Using SNVM <a name="using-snvm"></a>